 This is the core concept upon which group therapy was developed.
 This article will define group therapy, describe typical sessions, and provide several activities and exercises you can put to use in your group therapy sessions.

-Before you read on, we thought you might like to download our 3 Positive Psychology Exercises for free.
+Before you read on, we thought you might like to download our three Positive Psychology Exercises for free.
 These science-based exercises will explore fundamental aspects of positive psychology including strengths, values, self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, and group therapy members.

 - What is Group Therapy?
 Definitions and Theories